jolie/docs/architectural-composition/couriers.md

 Then, in the aggregator's deployment, `extender_id` declares to extend the list of operations between curly brackets, followed by the keyword `with`.

-Finally, the courier session block is defined in order to forward messages to the operations of the aggregated services:
+Finally, the courier process block is defined in order to forward messages to the operations of the aggregated services:

 ```text
 courier AggregatorPort {